-God’s Work, God’s Disposition, and God Himself II (Part Four)
+God’s Work, God’s Disposition, and God Himself II (Continuation of Part Four)

 People’s Many Misunderstandings About Job